netronixgroup/backend-task/README.md

 # geo-tasks
 Geo-based tasks tracker

 Build an API to work with geo-based tasks.
 Use Elixir and PostgreSQL (recommended).
 All API endpoints should work with json body (not form-data).
-The result should be available as Github repo with commit history and the code covered by specs.
+The result should be available as Github repo with commit history and the code covered by tests.
 Please commit the significant step to git, and we want to see how you evolved the source code.

 Each request needs to be **authorized by token**.
 You can use pre-defined tokens stored on the backend side.
 Operate with tokens for two types of users: